briandeheus/nots/README.md

 Todos are the Hello Worlds of programming projects, so let's get started with a project that allows us to list a bunch of items we have to take care off.

 Let's begin by creating a new resource.
-In traditional terms a resource is a _record_.
+In traditional terms a resource is a _record_ or _row_.
 In webscale terms this might be called a _document_.

 ```shell